JamesHawk585/flatiron-phase-2-project/README.md

 Tell us here!

 Instructor Questions
-1. When I console.log() posts, I get an empty array.
+1. [x] When I console.log() posts, I get an empty array.
 Why is that?
-2. I am lost on settign up my backend.
+2. [] I am lost on setting up my backend.
 I am currently trying to fetch backend data from db.json.
 How should my backend be structrued.
-3. How can I submit a second repo for my back end?
+3. [x] How can I submit a second repo for my back end?
-4. Do you forsee any challenges with the CommentList or comments components?
+4. [x] Do you forsee any challenges with the CommentList or comments components?
-5. I was considering incorporating the GitHub API to showcase my Phase-1 project.
+5. [x] I was considering incorporating the GitHub API to showcase my Phase-1 project.
 Do you have any guidance on how to do that?
+6. [] How can I fix my dark mode?